 Henry Heng is both Chairman and CEO of the Company.
 The Board view there is no conflict in his performing both roles.
-He has a wealth of experience on many Boards and has discharged the role of Chairman competently for the last 10 years.
+He has a wealth of experience on many Boards and has discharged the role of Chairman competently for more than 10 years.
 Furthermore every other director is non-executive.

-The independent directors of the company are Dato' Eddie Soong and Michael Pixley.
+The independent director of the company is Michael Pixley.